 TikTok has been one of the most popular global social apps for quite some time now.
 With over 63 million installs across iOS and Android, to say its user base is massive is an understatement.

-But what makes this app so awesome for marketing and how to go viral on TikTok?
+But what makes this app so awesome for marketing and how to make your TikTok go viral?

 Here are just a few of many perks TikTok brings to digital marketing: